zackbradys/terraform-aws-rke2-cluster/README.md

 * Ability to Subscribe to the [AWS Marketplace Listing for the AMI for Rocky 9](https://aws.amazon.com/marketplace/pp/prodview-ygp66mwgbl2ii) or use your own AWS AMI.

 ## Configuration

+### Step 1
+Add the module code to `main.tf` and set the required variables or additional optional variables!
 ```bash
 module "rke2-cluster" {
   source  = "zackbradys/rke2-cluster/aws"